RahulBattula/Chatbot/README.md

 4. run the command as "npm run dev" to the server.

-5. Go the chatbot in telegram and start interacting with it.
+5. Go the telegram and search for "@Skygoalbot" chatbot and start interacting with it.

 6. The backend connection is deployed in RENDER website which provides a free service to host our websites.